neticdk/k8s-workshop/simple-kubernetes/README.md

  - the imperative way
  - the declarative way

-where the declarative way seems to be the way most peoiple want to work with it in a real life scenario.
+where the declarative way seems to be the way most people want to work with it in a real life scenario.

 The following examples will show both ways of working.
-Lets see the differences on the two...
+Lets see the differences between the two.

 # Create the cluster